Annie Henninger

 about erin

 Erin Morrison (b.
 1985, Little Rock, AR) studied painting and sculpture at Memphis College of Art and UCLA, where she received her MFA in 2014.
-She has exhibited internationally and acted as co-curator for multiple events including Collect For Choice, fundraiser for The Brigid Alliance (2022); LAMMAHOUSE, Hong Kong (2021); and Binder of Women Exhibitions, LA (2017-2020)
+She has exhibited internationally and acted as co-curator for multiple events, including Collect For Choice,a fundraiser for The Brigid Alliance (2022); LAMMAHOUSE, Hong Kong (2021); and Binder of Women Exhibitions, LA (2017-2020)

 Living in Basalt with her husband and two children while managing her own studio at SAW Carbondale, Erin is invested in forming relationships between emerging regional artists and the Roaring Fork community.